nmlgc/ReC98/README.md

 ## Branches

 * [`master`]: ZUN's original code, without mods or bugfixes
-* ▶ **`debloated`: Rearchitected version of ZUN's code that is easier to read and modify, and builds smaller and faster PC-98 binaries.
+* [`debloated`]: Rearchitected version of ZUN's code that is easier to read and modify, and builds smaller and faster PC-98 binaries.
 Only removes [bloat] and [landmines]; all [bugs] and [quirks] from ZUN's original code are left in place.
-Ports should start from this branch, and it's also the recommended base for mods that don't care about similarity to the original binary.** (You are here!)
+Ports should start from this branch, and it's also the recommended base for mods that don't care about similarity to the original binary.
-* [`anniversary`]: Takes `debloated` and additionally fixes [bugs], achieving a smoother and flicker-free gameplay experience on the PC-98 platform while still leaving [quirks] in place.
-Might be an even better starting port for mods and ports.
+* ▶ **`anniversary`: Takes `debloated` and additionally fixes [bugs], achieving a smoother and flicker-free gameplay experience on the PC-98 platform while still leaving [quirks] in place.
+Might be an even better starting port for mods and ports.** (You are here!)
 * [`BossRush`]
 * [`th03_no_gdc_frequency_check`]: Allows TH03 to be run with the GDC clock set to 5&nbsp;MHz.
 The original game enforces 2.5&nbsp;MHz, but doesn't functionally require it, even on real hardware.
 * [`xJeePx`]: Code changes for xJeePx's 2014 English translation patch.